fitterhmp11/fitterhmp11.github.io/content/about/_index.md

 # Use of AI
 I will make use AI to help develop this website and assist with my learning as much as possible.
 Regarding content, AI tools will be used to help generate ideas, research topics, provide feedback on readability and answer my questions.
 I will be leaning heavily on AI to help me learn new topics.
-For example, using to write and trouble scripts a
+For example, using to write and troubleshoot scripts.
+I will also make note of AI queries used.

 All content will be my own, and thus will be reviewed and edited by me before posting.
 If any content is entirely AI generated, it will be marked as such.